Rick-Phoenix/sketch/docs/src/ts_monorepo.md

 {{#include ../../sketch/tests/output/ts_examples/package.json}}
 ```

-You can also use the `generate_templates` field to automatically generate a certain file structure when the monorepo is generated.
+You can also use the `with_templates` field to automatically generate a certain file structure when the monorepo is generated.

 Let's say, for example, that every time that you create a new monorepo, you always want to create a `docker` directory with a basic `dev.dockerfile` inside of it, so that you can quickly create a dev environment using docker.